 The MMAE department considers the advising of students an important obligation.
 Each student must meet with a faculty adviser during the advising period each semester.
 Students must closely adhere to course prerequisites to maximize academic performance and satisfy requirements for ABET accreditation.
-Students' academic advisers can be found on their MyIIT portal account.
+Students' academic advisers can be found on their MyIIT portal (my.iit.edu) account.